loftux/homebridge-teslafi/docs/dashboard.md

 This will generate a Docker image with Chromium pre-installed, and as seen by ENV variables, it tells puppeteer to use that instead of the version packaged in node_modules.

 If you are not using Docker, you can probably use the same approach in the OS where you are running Homebridge.
 Also check [Puppeteer Troubleshooting](https://github.com/puppeteer/puppeteer/blob/main/docs/troubleshooting.md).

+If you are you get "squares" for uknown charactes, you must add emoji support to your os installation.
+In Ubuntu this can be done with `sudo apt-get install fonts-noto-color-emoji`.